martinjunior/emo-gen/README.md

 var data = {
     pathToRoot: '../',        // a relative path to the index.html file
     component: component,     // the current component
+    components: components,   // a list of all the components,
-    components: components    // a list of all the components };
+    views: views              // a list of all the views };
 ```